Jher873/Jher873.github.io/index.md

 ---
-layout: default
+layout: About
 title: Home
 ---
-#  Justin MHernandez
+#  Justin M Hernandez
 This is a simple and clean GitHub Pages theme built with Jekyll.